 In 2015, archaeological investigations to the East of Low Street in Sherburn uncovered evidence of a settlement that dates from the 1st to the 4th centuries AD.
 Analysis of pottery finds demonstrates that the site was occupied during the Iron Age but flourished during the Roman occupation before apparently being abandoned completely by the year 420.
 12 skeletons were uncovered as well as evidence of grain storage and animal husbandry demonstrating that this was a farming community.
-It seems most likely that the people living there were indigenous British who benefitted from the peaceful years and the trading oppurtunities brought to the region by the roman legions.
+It seems most likely that the people living there were indigenous British who benefitted from the peaceful years and the trading opportunities brought to the region by the roman legions.
 Although the Roman military road between Castleford (Lagecium) and Tadcaster (Calcaria) passes to the west of Sherburn through Aberford it was clearly near enough to allow this community to thrive.

 The Dark Ages

 Elmet was one of a number of small Kingdoms to emerge at the end of the Roman period in the 5th century.
 It was founded by Mascuid the Lame in 440 and broadly covered an area we would now call the West Riding of Yorkshire with Sherburn being on its eastern boundary .
 Their language was Brythonic indicating they had emerged from pre-roman British tribes.
 They were somewhat isolated, being surrounded by the Anglo Saxon kingdoms of Bernicia to the North, Deira to the East and Mercia to the South and West.
 After Deira and Bernicia had become amalgamated to become Northumbria under Edwin he further consolidated power by annexing Elmet whose last King, Ceretic was expelled in the year 617.
-For more that 200 years the area was part of the Anglo Saxon kingdom of Northumbria with power passing between numerous Kings and overlords to whom the local farmers would have had to pay food rent.
-It must have been at this time that the village was given the name Scireburn, meaning bright stream in the Saxon (Old English) language.
+For more than 200 years the area was part of the Anglo Saxon kingdom of Northumbria with power passing between numerous Kings and overlords to whom the local farmers would have had to pay food rent.
+It must have been at this time that the village was given the name Scireburn, meaning either bright stream or dividing stream in the Saxon (Old English) language.
 Anglo-Saxon settlers will have merged with the indigenous population.

 The area is situated on a limestone ridge and and the stone was quarried from very early times notably for buildings such as York Minster and Selby Abbey.
 Recent archaeology in Monk Fryston has shown how the stone was transported on waterways down to the Ouse and this also happened from Sherburn, using Bishop’s Dyke.
 Evidence of many old quarries can be seen in the landscape today.